-Just when I thought I had a full Janmashtami experience at the community celebration in Ahmbedabad, I immediately got a sense that the Jagdish Temple festivities in Udaipur would be quite a wonder.
+Just when I thought I had a full Janmashtami experience at the community celebration in Ahmedabad, I immediately got a sense that the Jagdish Temple festivities in Udaipur would be quite a wonder.
 And I sure was right.
-There were colourfully dressed men, women, and children ,with amplified music, the clay pot dangling up above the public square, shiny streamers and lights.
+There were colourfully dressed men, women, and children.
+With amplified music, the clay pot dangling up above the public square, shiny streamers and lights.
 It was a buzz of festival-like energy that was constant.

-I was told that after 6 PM the festivities would really get started.
-They would end by around 8:15 or whenever the pyramid of boys grew tall enough to knock the clay pot of yogurt down.
+I was told that after 06:00 PM the festivities would really get started.
+They would end by around 08:15 PM or whenever the pyramid of boys grew tall enough to knock the clay pot of yoghurt down.

 I made my way over at around 7:00/7:30 and joined the dense crowd of spectators.
 I wish I could have somehow made it to one of the many balconies overflowing with onlookers.
 Instead, I found myself a spot where the visibility wasn’t bad and there was actually some room for breathing.
 That changed pretty quickly!
 I rarely go deep into tightly crowded spaces unless I feel I have a very clear path to exit.
 But this seemed like a pretty special opportunity, and I decided to stick it out.

-I was able to hold my camera up high and snap some good shots .
-I had purposely placed myself near women to avoid any of the unwanted gropes I’d been warned about.
+I was able to hold my camera up high and snap some good shots.
+I’d been warned about unwanted gropes.
+Accordingly, I had purposely placed myself near women to avoid any unwanted situation.

 The crowds roared with enthusiasm!
 The catchy music played loudly and there was lots of call and response.
-It was similar to the community celebration in the Ahmbedabad slum.
+It was similar to the community celebration in the Ahmedabad slum.

 Check out these videos I took: